nrepl/weasel/README.md

 Weasel uses WebSockets to communicate between a ClojureScript REPL, often hosted on nREPL using [piggieback][].

-* A WebSocket transport is simple and avoids some of the thornier issues of the `CrossPageChannel` transport by the standard ClojureScript browser REPL and Austin. (see:
+* A WebSocket transport is simple and avoids some of the thornier bugs caused by the `CrossPageChannel` transport, which is used in the standard ClojureScript browser REPL and Austin. (see:
   [cemerick/austin#17][austin-17], [cemerick/austin#49][austin-47],
   [cemerick/austin#49][austin-49])
-* WebSocket APIs are available in unusual JavaScript environments like [Spotify Apps][spotify], [QML][qml], [WinJS][winjs], browser extensions, Mac OS X Dashboard widgets, and so on.
+* WebSocket APIs are available in unusual JavaScript environments like [Spotify Apps][spotify], [QML][qml], [WinJS][winjs], browser extensions, Mac OS X Dashboard widgets, and so on, where use of `CrossPageChannel` may be unfeasible due to restrictions on or unavailability of `<iframe>` elements.
 Weasel allows the ClojureScript developer to still enjoy the benefits of REPL driven development in these exotic domains.

 ## Usage